Working After Retirement? Some Things to Keep in Mind

 First, a quick refresher: You may already know that you don’t have to wait until your full retirement age to start collecting some of your Social Security benefits.
 We say “some” because while you could tap into your Social Security as early as age 62, you won’t be able to collect the full amount of your benefits until you reach your FRA (the SSA only allows you to collect a percentage of it; see “Starting Your Retirement Benefits Early” for more information).

-According to the SSA: If you’ll reach your full retirement age in 2023, they will deduct $1 from your benefits for each $3 you earn above $56,520 until the month you reach full retirement age.
+• If you reach full retirement age in 2026, they will deduct $1 from your benefits for every $3 you earn above $65,160 until the month you reach your full retirement age.

-For some people, going back to work means you might have access to company benefits again, like a health care plan.
-To be sure, this won’t be the case for everyone because it depends on your work arrangement – for example, some may prefer to be self-employed.
+For some people, going back to work means you might have access to company benefits again, like a healthcare plan.
+To be sure, this won’t be the case for everyone because it depends on your work arrangement—for example, some may prefer to be self-employed.

-If your new job offers health care, you’ll have to think about whether it makes sense for you to sign up for it or keep the plan you have (whether that’s private insurance or Medicare).
-The decision will depend, in part, on your health care needs and the level of coverage and cost you’re looking for.
+If your new job offers healthcare, you’ll have to think about whether it makes sense for you to sign up for it or keep the plan you have (whether that’s private insurance or Medicare).
+The decision will depend, in part, on your healthcare needs and the level of coverage and cost you’re looking for.
 In short, you’ll want to compare your options.

 Just as with taxes, there can be a lot of rules and details to navigate.
 While we can’t cover them all in this article, here’s something to think about:

-If you’re 65 or older and enrolled in Medicare, you may have the option of signing up for a health care plan through your job and keeping your Medicare policy.
+If you’re 65 or older and enrolled in Medicare, you may have the option of signing up for a healthcare plan through your job and keeping your Medicare policy.
 In some cases, your workplace plan and Medicare could work together to help meet your coverage needs.
-But before making any decisions, check in with your employer to see how their health care plans coordinate with Medicare (also see: “How Medicare works with other insurance”).
+But before making any decisions, check in with your employer to see how their healthcare plans coordinate with Medicare (also see: “How Medicare works with other insurance”).

 People come out of retirement for different reasons.
 If you’re thinking about it, ask yourself if this is something you need or want to do.
 In other words, is it about the money or do you simply want to do more with your days?

-If you’re financially secure but just want to do more with your time or make new friends, think about exploring a new hobby or getting involved in your local community.
-For example, mentoring can be a great way to meet new people, and we bet you have a lot of wisdom to share!
+If you’re financially secure but want to do more with your time or make new friends, think about exploring a new hobby or getting involved in your local community.
+For example, mentoring can be a great way to meet new people, and we bet you have a lot of wisdom to share.

 Point is: There are many different ways to fill your time.
-The answer doesn’t always have to be “more work.”
-You’ve worked hard enough to earn your retirement – enjoy it!
+The answer doesn’t always have to be more work.
+You’ve worked hard enough to earn your retirement—enjoy it!

 This article is for informational purposes only and is not a substitute for individualized professional tax advice.
 Individuals should consult their own tax advisor for matters specific to their own taxes.
 This article was prepared by and approved by Marcus by Goldman Sachs, but does not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC or any of their affiliates, subsidiaries or divisions.
 Goldman Sachs Bank USA and Goldman Sachs & Co.
 LLC are not providing any financial, economic, legal, accounting, tax or other recommendations in this article.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
 Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC or any of their affiliates.
 Neither Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC nor any of their affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements of any information contained in this document and any liability therefore is expressly disclaimed.
+You are not permitted to publish, transmit, or otherwise reproduce this information, in whole or in part, in any format without the express written consent of Goldman Sachs.
+This foregoing restriction includes, without limitation, using, extracting, downloading or retrieving this information, in whole or in part, to train or finetune a machine learning or artificial intelligence system.